 All UNF personnel conducting research with living organisms (few exceptions) must follow specific procedures to obtain permission for working with their subjects before any research can begin.
 The two main entities responsible for ensuring that research is conducted in an ethical manner are the Institutional Review Board (IRB) for work with human subjects, and the Institutional Animal Care and Use Committee (IACUC) for work with animal subjects.

 For additional information, please refer to the Research Integrity website.

 The Office of the Student Ombudsman is here to help make your academic career at UNF successful.
 If you have a University-related problem, the Ombudsman can assist you in obtaining the information needed to help you resolve it.
 The Student Ombudsman will listen, advise, define options, help you choose a resolution strategy, and make recommendations on how it may best be implemented.
 In addition, the Ombudsman can make referrals to individuals who have more expertise in a specific area.

-Graduate students in programs that require the completion of a thesis, dissertation, or doctoral project are required to submit committee and department approved, signed, and properly formatted projects to the UNF Graduate School by the posted deadline.
+Graduate students in programs that require the completion of a thesis or dissertation are required to submit committee and department approved, signed, and properly formatted projects to the UNF Graduate School by the posted deadline.
 The Dean of the Graduate School is the final reviewer and signatory on that project and subsequent graduation.
-Please view the Thesis and Dissertation Procedures and Timeline for detailed information.
+Please view the Thesis and Dissertation Procedures for detailed information.
 Make particular note that the Graduate School will need a copy of your Committee Membership form as soon as your project is declared and your committee formed.
-In order to help you stay organized and on track, the Graduate School offers information sessions and walk-in advising throughout the year.